Sumo Electricity Review and Rates

 We outline Sumo Power’s electricity plans in detail below, but what about the prices you can actually expect to pay?
 Here’s an overview.

 Here are the Sumo plans on our database for Victoria.
 These are products from a referral partner†.
 These costs are based on the Citipower network in Melbourne but prices may vary depending on your circumstances.
-This comparison assumes general energy usage of 4000kWh/year.
+This comparison assumes general energy usage of 4000kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.

 Here are the Sumo plans on our database for NSW.
 These are products from a referral partner†.
 These costs are based on the Ausgrid network in Sydney but prices may vary depending on your circumstances.
-This comparison assumes general energy usage of 3900kWh/year.
+This comparison assumes general energy usage of 3900kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.

 Sumo currently has three market offers available for residential customers in Victoria and NSW, all of which include generous rewards for bundling with internet and/or gas.
 Its market offers are the ‘Sumo Select’, ‘Sumo Saver’ and ‘Sumo Lite’.
 Sumo Select carries a pay on time discount that varies depending on the state or area you’re in.
 The Sumo Lite plan comes with rates that are locked in for 12 months, while the Sumo Saver product offers customers bill credits on electricity and gas over a two-year period.
 Energy rates will vary between different distribution areas.